oelsmann/discotimes/discotimes_tutorial.md

 -----

 <a id='why'></a>
-### Why discotimes?
+### Why DiscoTimeS?

-Discotimes is a tool to estimate DISCOntinuities in TIME Series.
+DiscoTimeS is a tool to estimate DISCOntinuities in TIME Series.
 It is particularly designed for geophyiscal time series, i.e., long (~years to decadal) observations from GPS and 'satellite altimetry minus tide gauge' data, but can be applied to any kind of data with similar features.
 It estimates the following components:

 * base trend